 See aquatic invasive species grant page for information on grants relating to aquatic invasive species.

 Management of invasive plants can take money and time.
 It takes consistent follow-up for success.
 People often ask where they can find money to help them manage invasive plants such as buckthorn, garlic mustard, or noxious weeds.
-This page gives potential resources for invasive species funding.
+This page gives potential resources for invasive species funding and/or management help.
 Note that many programs have specific requirements and that availability of various programs can change from year to year.

 Many agencies, such as the DNR, are able to provide technical support on identification and management techniques, even if they are not able to provide funding.
 See invasive species profiles for information on identification and management.
 You may contact the DNR if you have additional questions on invasive species.